16 Secondary features

 PF Pressure faces Smooth planar faces from peds pressing against each other without sliding.

-16.6 Cryofeatures
+16.5 Cryofeatures

 Cryoturbation refers to the physical disturbance and mixing of soil caused by repeated freezing and thawing.
-It commonly occurs in soils exposed to seasonal or historic freeze and thaw cycles.
+This process commonly occurs in soils exposed to seasonal or historic freeze and thaw cycles.
 Affected soils may show discontinuous horizon boundaries and physical mixing as a result of intense shrink-swell activity caused by ice formation.
 Freezing and thawing can also accelerate downslope movement (solifluction), often incorporating angular, poorly sorted rock fragments into the soil.
 These features can be recognised by examining horizon boundary characteristics (Section 12.3, Section 12.4), colour patterns from mixing (Section 14.3.1), and rock fragment characteristics (Section 13.2.1).